 Internal Audit Department (IAD) reports to the Audit Committee; and aims to provide independent and objective assurance and advisory services to the Senior Management for the quality and effectiveness of the internal control, risk management and governance systems and process and information systems practices in the Bank and its subsidiaries.
-As per the "Regulation on Internal Systems and Internal Capital Adequacy Assessment Process of Banks" and in accordance with "Control Objectives for Information and Related Technologies (COBIT)", auditing activities, including information systems, are being performed with a risk-based approach systematically and based on documentation.
+As per the "Regulation on Internal Systems and Internal Capital Adequacy Assessment Process of Banks" and in accordance with "Regulation on Information Systems and Electronic Banking Services of Banks", auditing activities, including information systems, are being performed with a risk-based approach systematically and based on documentation.